aprilsourz/AF-fullstack-project-frontend2/README.md

 Then I should be able to create an account.

 Given I am a user,
-If have made an account or already have an account,
-I should be able to sign in.
+If I have made an account or already have an account, I should be able to sign in.

 Given I am a user,